-Course Description This lecture series explains why and how society can be regarded as a system and described with mathematical tools.
+(Course Description ) This lecture series explains why and how society can be regarded as a system and described with mathematical tools.
 Predicting changes in a society and influencing society in a desired direction are closely related to infrastructure planning and management.
 Basic concepts and frameworks of typical models that are indispensable for the analysis of (social) system states and trends are introduced.
 Moreover the lectures cover theories in social psychology and discuss how cultural differences impact infrastructure planning.

-【Grading 】 Joined judgement of report and end of term exam.
+[Grading] Joined judgement of report and end of term exam.

-【Course Goals】 To provide students with a complex system perspective of society and to clarify the role of infrastructure planning and management.
+[Course Goals] To provide students with a complex system perspective of society and to clarify the role of infrastructure planning and management.
 Further, to provide understanding of some mathematical and psychological typical models for system analysis.

-Theme Class number of times Description Introduction 2 Problems of infrastructure planning and management, and its methodology. miroduction 2 Abstract of systems analysis and "physics of society".
+Theme Class number of times Description Problems of infrastructure planning and management, and its methodology.
+Introduction 1 Abstract of systems analysis and "physics of society".
 Markov models 2 Markov process.
 Transition probability matrix.
 Steady state.
 Time-series 2 Serial correlation.
 Auto-Regressive model.
 AutoRegressive-Moving Average predicting model 2 model.
-Multivariate analysis 1 Principal component analysis.
-Quantification theory Game theory and Strategia interdependency, Nech equilibrium, Typical models, Social general social 3 Strategic interdependency.
+Queuing theory 2 single and multiple queues, examples of various M/D/k queues Game theory and Strategia interdenendener.
+Nach aquilibrium Truniaal modela Social dilamma general social 3 Strategic interdependency.
 Nash equilibrium.
 Typical models.
-Social dilemma situations dilemma situations and infrastructure planning.
-Social psychology 2 Attitudes, values and their influence on behavior and planning and planning Attitudes, values and their influence on behavior and planning Summary 1 Review of connection between the various topics, questions and answers
+Social dilemma dilemma situations situations and infrastructure planning.
+Social psychology 2 and planning 2 Attitudes, values and their influence on behavior and planning Hazard Analysis 2 Examples of major accident analysis; fault trees and event trees.
+Comprehension Test 1 final exam